jgroups-extras/jgroups-aws/README.md

 * **bucket_prefix** (optional): if you don't want the plugin to pollute your S3 bucket, you can configure a prefix like "jgroups/"
 * **endpoint** (optional): you can override the S3 endpoint if you know what you are doing
+* **kms_key_id** (optional): you can set this to a kms key id to enable KMS-SSE encryption when writing data to S3 (see https://docs.aws.amazon.com/AmazonS3/latest/userguide/UsingKMSEncryption.html)

 ## Example Configuration